RESTORING THE BODY’S ENERGY

-If you have ruled out these causes, then it is very possible that your fatigue is due to more complex nutritional imbalances, toxic metals, or other subtle derangements of the body’s energy-producing mechanisms.
-This article discusses all these causes and their correction.
+This causes complex nutritional imbalances and other subtle derangements of the body’s energy-producing mechanisms.
+This article discusses these causes and their correction.

 Let us begin with the easy-to-fix causes of fatigue – lack of rest, sleep apnea, medical drugs and simple nutritional deficiencies.